 Other common home allergens include pets and pet dander, carpet (particularly wall-to-wall!), bedding, mattresses, indoor plants, soft furniture materials and damp areas.
 Dust mites are also a common indoor allergen.
-They are a specific trigger for people with allergies and asthma.
 And though dust mites are considered a year-round threat, they too thrive in those high humidity spring weather conditions.

 Healthy Home Habits To Combat Allergies